OpenSpartan/gruntapi-docs/docs/articles/intro.md

 Once the package is installed, you need to start writing the connection logic to the Halo service, but worry not, since all of it is wrapped inside Grunt.
 Keep in mind that for the sample below I am using a Console C# application - you can use a _similar_ or somewhat tweaked approach in any .NET application of your choosing (including web apps).

-First, let's create a new Xbox authentication client, handily available through the [`XboxAuthenticationClient`](xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient) class.
+First, let's create a new Xbox authentication client, handily available through the <xref:OpenSpartan.Grunt.Authentication.XboxAuthenticationClient> class.
 This class is designed to do the bulk of heavy lifting when it comes to interacting with the Xbox services.

 >[!Note]
 >We still need to use the Xbox Live authentication services to access the Halo API since _everything_ in the API is tied to a user's Xbox Live identity.
 Therefore, for us to access the Halo API you need to first be able to authenticate with Xbox Live services.